lepidus/dataversePlugin/README.md

 With the plugin enabled, you should expand its options by clicking the arrow next to its name and then accessing its `Settings`.
 In the new window, the  _Dataverse_ (Dataverse URL) and _API Token_ will be displayed.
 After filling in the fields, just confirm the action by clicking `Save`.
 The plugin will only work after filling in these data.

 For authors: Currently only components of the "dataset" genre are depositable in Dataverse.
 So deposit dialog is only shown for these kind of components.
+Title, abstract and keywords must be filled on preprint submission for the deposit to be made.

 # License